aravindhnivas/felion_docs/docs/index.md

   - toc
 ---

-???+ warning
-    This documentation is still under construction.
-Not all features are covered in detail yet.

 # Introduction

 FELionGUI is a spectrum analysis application designed specifically for use with the FELion instrument at the FELIX labaratory ([Dr. Sandra Brünken](https://www.bruenken.de/){:target="_blank"} group) , Radboud University in Nijmegen.